emlab-fi/projector/docs/computation_principle.md

 ## Calculate closest object
 - can be inside of an object
-- accelerated using axis aligned bounding boxes in bounding volume hiearchy (later)
+- accelerated using axis aligned bounding boxes
 - only unidirectional - particle only goes forward

 ## Calculate resulting interaction segment with object